ismaelyws/themely/README.md

 # Themely WordPress Auto-Installer & Directory

 #### Themely is a cPanel/WHM addon which combines a one-click WordPress auto-installer with a directory of free WordPress themes from talented developers around the world.
-Not only is it free, it pays you each month!

-#### Our mission is to help web hosting companies & WordPress theme developers generate additional revenue.

 ![Themely cPanel Plugin](https://raw.githubusercontent.com/ismaelyws/themely/master/assets/themely-card.png)

 ## For Web Hosting Companies

-- Earn monthly recurring revenue* (based on number of active accounts)
 - Offer your clients high-quality, free & secure WordPress themes from talented developers around the world.
 - Beginner friendly, simple & fast WordPress auto-installer.
 - Reduce WordPress related support tickets (we provide links to documentation & tutorials for WordPress).